-If you’re the kind of person who regularly goes into the woods on purpose, then you probably already know the positive influence a crowd of trees can have on your psyche.
-Or how cool you feel when a dragonfly deigns to rest on your arm (it chose YOU because you’re special).
+Hikers who regularly goes into the woods on purpose already know the positive influence a crowd of trees can have on our psyches.
+Or how cool we feel when a dragonfly deigns to rest on our arm (it chose US because we’re special).
 Or the triumph that arrives with every summit reached, every scenic outlook savored.

 Borestone Mountain Audubon Sanctuary is comprised of more that 1,600 acres in the southern end of Maine’s Hundred Mile Wilderness and features “a spectacular array of natural features, including rare older forest, three crystalline ponds, exposed granite crags, and sweeping, panoramic views.” (via www.maineaudubon.org, and I can attest to that description’s accuracy.)

 From the parking lot off Mountain Road, you enter the sanctuary through a gate.
 There you can choose whether to hike the Base Trail or the access road up to the nature center.

 The 0.8-mile Base Trail includes stone steps and tall trees – a steady uphill that’s also super pretty.

 There’s a side trail leading to an overlook of Greenwood Pond.
 (I followed it, and it’s a short out-and-back that crosses over the access road, but it’s steep.
 Way easier to check it out on the way down – take the access road back to the parking lot and hit the overlook then.)

 The Base Trail eventually connects with the access road not far from the nature center – and the toilets are pretty nice.
 (There are porta-potties by the trailhead not far from the parking lot, too, but these are lovely.)

 The access road leads the rest of the way to the nature center and the start of the summit trail that goes up to the top of Borestone Mountain.
 There are a few other trail options there as well.